brandonc732/No-Big-Deal-Capstone-Project/README.md

 ## SimulationUpdate.ipynb

-Harshit and Aidan's changes to improve original simulation notebook.
+Soham and Aidan's changes to improve original simulation notebook.

 Describe changes made and how to run it since it's setup for google colab

 ## CheatMethod.ipynb

+author: Harshit

+Built off of MCMC code in `Inference Layout.ipynb` to ....

 # Folder Layout